Yelp/yelp_kafka/docs/source/index.rst

 Consumer
 ````````

-Create a consumer for my_topic in the local standard Kafka cluster.
+Create a consumer for my_topic in the local standard Kafka cluster:

 .. code-block:: python